Disclosure Policy

 4. Earnings Forecasts and Forward-Looking Information

 The business earnings forecasts, strategies, policies, and goals disclosed by the company which are not historical facts are forward-looking forecasts determined by the company based on information available at the time they were prepared.
-Due to numerous factors, actual performance may differ significantly from forward-looking forecasts.
+These forward-looking statements involve risks, uncertainties and other factors that may cause actual results to differ materially from those projected.

 5. Quiet Period